Defending the early Years

 Treasurer of the Board

 Geralyn M. Bywater, MEd, has 30 years of experience in early childhood education.
 She is a founding teacher at the Mission Hill PK-8 School – a teacher-led, democratic Boston Public School.
-Her current role at Mission Hill School is Co-Teacher Leader.
 Geralyn was Director and then Co-Director of Defending the Early Years from 2012- June 2020.
-Over the years Geralyn has come to believe that teachers of young children play a critical role in being advocates and activists in the fight to keep the “child” in early childhood.
-She contributed to Rethinking Elementary Education and Rethinking Media and Pop Culture, both published by Rethinking Schools and was the founder of Empowered by Play.
+Over the years, Geralyn has come to believe that teachers of young children play a critical role in advocating for and advocating for the fight to keep the “child” in early childhood.
+She contributed to Rethinking Elementary Education and Rethinking Media and Pop Culture, both published by Rethinking Schools, and was the founder of Empowered by Play.

 Blakely Bundy, M.ED.